Indian independence movement: Delhi-Lahore conspiracy case

 The Delhi-Lahore Conspiracy, hatched in 1912, planned to assassinate the then Viceroy of India, Lord Hardinge, on the occasion of transferring the capital of British India from Calcutta to New Delhi.
 Involving revolutionary underground in Bengal and headed by Rash Behari Bose along with Sachin Sanyal, the conspiracy culminated on the attempted assassination on 23 December 1912, when the ceremonial procession moved through the Chandni Chowk suburb of Delhi.
 The Viceroy escaped with his injuries, along with Lady Hardinge, although the Mahout was killed.

 The investigations in the aftermath of the assassination attempt led to the Delhi Conspiracy trial.
-Basant Kumar Biswas was convicted of having thrown the bomb and executed, along with Amir Chand and Avadh Behari for their roles in the conspiracy.
+Basant Kumar Biswas was convicted of having thrown the bomb and executed, along with Amir Chand Bombwal and Avadh Behari for their roles in the conspiracy.

 Howrah gang case

 Most of the eminent Jugantar leaders including Bagha Jatin alias Jatindra Nath Mukherjee who were not arrested earlier, were arrested in 1910, in connection with the murder of Shamsul Alam.
 Thanks to Bagha Jatin's new policy of a decentralised federated action, most of the accused were released in 1911.